MatthewRizzo/MatthewRizzo/README.md

 * 🔭 I have a passion for creating software that makes the life of others (and myself) easier!
 * 🌱 I'm currently learning about software architecture designs for embedded devices.
 * 😄 Pronouns: He/Him
-* 🦀 A young (but passionate) Rustacean!
-Looking to introduce Rust where possible!
+* 🦀 An aspiring (but passionate) Rustacean!
+Looking to learn & introduce Rust where possible!

 ## ✉️ Find me on: